Are you down for this set of Craig Passero BMX videos?

-They are so complex that writing them out feels as though they would be impossible to understand.
+They are so complex that writing them out feels like they would be impossible to understand.
 Check it out and see for yourself.

 Back in 2018, S&M Bikes released their “Hot Dogs Who Can’t Read” DVD.
 To everyone’s luck, Craig Passero’s section hit their YouTube page, too.

-It is full of so many hard-to-understand technical combos and manual lines that Craig makes look so easy.
+It is full of hard-to-understand technical combos and manual lines that Craig makes look so easy.